top of page

 Understanding flow and storage is key to calm spaces.

 This dining space was all about flow and storage.
 A thrifted midcentury bar hutch holds dishes, games and linens.
-To the left of the window is the front door which is used to get to the lovely porch.
-Walk space was needed to get from the kitchen to the door as the grill was on the porch.
+To the left of the window is the front door access to the lovely porch.
+Walk space between the two rooms was needed to get from the kitchen to the porch for grilling!

 after

-These are NOT custom built-in's but freestanding storage pieces built in and trimmed together to function for way less money.
-There is that green accent color again.
-The piece was painted the same color as the beams.
+These are NOT custom built-in's but freestanding upcycled storage pieces built in and trimmed together for way less money.

 Do you have dead spaces?
 F & G Design will find them!